Bismarck1862/Artificial_Intelligence/README.md

 # Artificial_Intelligence

 Code of genetic algorithm resolving Facility Layout Optimization problem.
-Source json files were delivered as part of the course artificial intelligence laboratory course on Wrocław University of Technology.
+Source json files were delivered as part of the artificial intelligence laboratory course at Wrocław University of Technology.

 Code includes:
 * loading start configuration (costs and flow)